vegram/forge/CONTRIBUTING.md

 ## 🏗️ Development

-To run all of blade's applications, run `pnpm dev`.
+To run all of forge's applications, run `pnpm dev`.
 This will concurrently run development servers for all applications in the monorepo.

 To run a specific application, you can run `pnpm dev --filter=<package-name>`.
-For example, to run the club site, you can run `pnpm dev --filter=@blade/club`.
+For example, to run the club site, you can run `pnpm dev --filter=@forge/club`.

 ### Adding a new UI component from shadcn/ui